Loretta Lynn, country music luminary and songwriting pioneer, dies at 90

 During her early years in the industry, she found a friend and mentor in Patsy Cline, one of the 20th century's most influential singers who died in a plane crash in 1963 at age 30.

-She also formed a longstanding creative partnership with Conway Twitty, with the pair becoming one of country’s classic duet acts.
+She also forged a longstanding creative partnership with Conway Twitty, with whom she formed one of country's classic duet acts.

-Lynn released hit single after hit single, including 1966’s “Dear Uncle Sam” — one of the era’s first tracks to document the tragedy of the Vietnam War.
+Lynn released a steady stream of hit singles, including 1966's "Dear Uncle Sam" -- one of the era's first tracks to document the tragedy of the Vietnam War.

-Also in 1966, she put out “You Ain’t Woman Enough (To Take My Man),” which went straight to the top of the charts and made her the first woman in country to pen a number one hit.
+That same year she put out "You Ain't Woman Enough (To Take My Man)," which made her the first woman in country to pen a number one hit.

 In 1969, she released one of her most controversial songs, "Wings Upon Your Horns," which describes through religious metaphor a teenager losing her virginity.